The Ultimate Guide to Finding the Right Alaska Cruise

 The last night of this land tour is spent in Anchorage, and if you luck out with a hotel room on a high floor, keep your eyes out at dusk (which will be late): Denali is so big that, on clear days, you can see it looming on the horizon, more than 130 miles away.
 That’s one more piece of Alaskan memorabilia happily etched in my memories.

-In a nutshell: This expedition voyage, which is not running at this time, is meant for true explorers who want to touch on Alaska’s most exotic places, including the Bering Strait, where wildlife, landscapes and Aleut culture that still bind the Russian Far East and Alaska.
+In a nutshell: This expedition voyage, which has been modified due to geopolitical issues, was designed for true explorers who want to touch on Alaska’s most remote places, including the Bering Sea, where wildlife, landscapes and Aleut culture are compelling reasons to visit.

 What you’ll see: One unusual option for an amazing Alaskan adventure straddles the shoulders of the Bering Strait, a region of the world that’s visited by just a few hardy travelers — and even fewer cruise ships.
-This one-off, 18-day itinerary is ideal for those wanting to go deeper, into the westernmost lands of America and to easternmost Russia, a coastline that since 2012 has been closed to visitors without permits by the Russian military.
-The Chukotka Peninsula is almost exclusively inhabited by the Chukchi and Eskimo (Siberian Yupik) peoples, with walrus rookeries and herds of reindeer leading the list of wildlife.
+This one-off, 18-day itinerary is ideal for those wanting to go deeper, into the westernmost lands of America.

 Silver Wind is designed for just such a journey.
 The ship, refurbished in 2021, has been strengthened with an ice-class hull for explorations of the polar regions, and with sea and land tours led by the ship’s Expeditions Team aboard a fleet of sturdy Zodiac boats.